|Premier Orthopedic Surgery and Sports Medicine

-Dos and don'ts (precautions) vary depending on the orthopaedic surgeon's approach.
+Dos and don'ts (precautions) vary depending on your doctor's surgical technique.
 Your doctor and physical therapist will provide you with a list of dos and don'ts to remember with your new hip.
-These precautions will help to prevent the new joint from dislocating and to ensure proper healing.
+These precautions will help to prevent the new joint from dislocating and ensure proper healing.
 Here are some of the most common precautions:

-- Don't cross your legs at the knees for at least 8 weeks.
+- Don't cross your legs at the knees for at least 6 to 8 weeks.

 - Don't bring your knee up higher than your hip.